LuciferUchiha/georgerowlands.ch/content/garden/ml/diffusion.md

 First we define the forward diffusion process which gradually "perturbs/destroys" the data samples and moves it to our simple known distribution.
 In our case we will use a gaussian distribution as our simple known distribution.

 We then define the forwards diffusion process as a markov chain that adds small amounts of gaussian noise to the data samples over $T$ time steps.
 So if we let $x_0$ be a data sample drawn from our true data distribution $x_0 \sim q(x)$, then the forward diffusion process results in a sequence of noisy samples $x_1, x_2, ..., x_T$ where each $x_t$ is obtained by adding gaussian noise to the previous sample $x_{t-1}$.

+{{< figure
+    src="/images/ml/diffusionForward.png"
+    alt="Illustration of the forward diffusion process gradually adding noise to a data sample over T time steps." caption="Illustration of the forward diffusion process gradually adding noise to a data sample over T time steps."
+>}}

+{{< figure
+    src="/images/ml/diffusionForwardAnimation.gif"
+    alt="Animation showing the forward diffusion process gradually adding noise to a toy distribution." caption="Animation showing the forward diffusion process gradually adding noise to a toy distribution."
+>}}

 The amount of noise added at each time step is controlled by the so called **variance or noise schedule** $\beta_1, \beta_2, ..., \beta_T$ where each $\beta_t$ is a small positive value as variance must be positive.
 The choice of the noise schedule and this particular construction of the forward process is an algorithmic design choice that has been found to work well in practice for diffusion models.
 However, it can also be linked to physics and the concept of Langevin dynamics which we will discuss later.
 Usually the noise schedule is chosen to be some monotonic increasing function such that more noise is added at later time steps.
-A common choice is to use a linear schedule where $\beta_t$ increases linearly from a small value (e.g. 0.0001) to a larger value (e.g. 0.02) over $T$ time steps or a cosine schedule as proposed in [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).
+A common choice is to have an isotropic gaussian, so the covariance matrix is a scaled identity matrix $\beta_t I$ where $I$ is the identity matrix.
+A common choice is to use a linear schedule where $\beta_t$ increases linearly from a small value (e.g. 0.0001) to a larger value (e.g. 0.02) over $T$ time steps or a cosine schedule as proposed in [Improved Denoising Diffusion Probabilistic Models by OpenAI](https://arxiv.org/abs/2102.09672).

+{{< figure
+    src="/images/ml/diffusionNoiseSchedule.png"
+    alt="Example of linear (top) and cosine (bottom) noise schedules used in diffusion models." caption="Example of linear (top) and cosine (bottom) noise schedules used in diffusion models."
+>}}

+The reasoning for why the cosine schedule may work better is because intuitively we can see that in the beginning we don't want the image to be destroyed too quickly as we want to retain most of the structure of the image in the early stages of the diffusion process.
+So we want to add noise slowly in the beginning and then more rapidly towards the end when the image is already mostly destroyed.

 So we can define the forward diffusion process of gradually adding noise as: